bhargavi-ad/data-science-s2025/challenges/c06-covid19-assignment.md

   be; however, the size of the county very well dictates how the county behaves.
 I don’t believe extrapolating this out would give us a reliable measure of the behavior of a town.
+- All ten of the counties with the top ten cases per 100k had values above one standard deviation away from the mean of the max cases calculated in q6
+- All ten of the counties with the top ten deaths per 100k had values above two standard deviation away from the mean of max cases calculated in q6
 - When did these “largest values” occur?
+  - These “largest values” occurred all in 2022, the largest cases per 100k were mainly in May 2022 and the largest deaths per 100k were more in April.
+These could be because of when the data collection ended.
   - The ‘largest values’ occurred in some of the counties with the smaller population size.
 It is interesting that the counties with the highest deaths per 100k are not the same counties with the most